What if I could improve my response rate by offering a survey incentive?

 Persuading your users to fill out a survey is hard.
 Persuading enough users that you get acceptable response rates is even harder.

 What if 100% of the customers would have filled my survey?

 As a rule of thumb, anything above 10% response rates will yield meaningful data.

-But, what if your customers are simply not committed to
+But, what if your customers are simply not committed to providing you feedback?

 Whether it is because your survey doesn’t really relate to your

-What Is A Survey Incentive?
+What Is a Survey Incentive?

 Once your respondent has fully completed the survey, you reward him or her with a voucher, some money, a file, some loyalty points, or anything of value.

 The goal is to level the playing field and implement a two-way flow by rewarding our customers for their precious time and efforts.